 “Getting to Know the Framework for Information Literacy: An Introduction & Discussion.”
 Co-presented with Jennifer Corbin.
 Presentation at the NOLA Information Literacy Collective Forum, New Orleans, LA, August 2014.

 “Primary Colors: The Art of Teaching and Learning with Primary Sources in the Library.”
 Presentation at the LOEX 2014 Conference, Grand Rapids, MI, May 2014.

 "The Information Laboratory: Using Active Learning in the Library to Enhance Classroom Objectives."
-NOLA Information Literacy Collective, Forum 2013.
+Presentation at the NOLA Information Literacy Collective Forum.
 New Orleans, LA , August 2013.

 "Early Returns: Notes on a Programmatic Approach to Information Literacy Instruction in Sociology."
-American Library Association Midwinter Meeting.
+Presentation at the American Library Association Midwinter Meeting.
 Seattle, WA, January 2013.

 “Teaching Foundational Data Skills in the Library.”
 Co-authored with Christine Murray.
 In Databrarianship: The Academic Data Librarian in Theory and Practice, edited by Linda Kellam and Kristi Thompson.
 Chicago: Association of College and Research Libraries, 2015.
 Available at: https://osf.io/preprints/socarxiv/xur5n.

 “A Curricular Approach to Information Literacy Instruction in Sociology: A Case Study.”
 In Curriculum-Based Library Instruction: From Cultivating Faculty Relationships to Assessment, edited by Amy Blevins and Megan Inman, 205-210.
 Lanham, Md.: Rowman & Littlefield, 2014.